Cwmyoy: The parish

 The parish is nearly 8 mi long and 1 mi broad, and includes Llanthony as well as Cwmyoy itself.
 In 1893, an area in the neighbouring valley of the Grwyne Fawr, known in Welsh as Ffwddog and in English as the Fothock, which had been an exclave of Herefordshire, was transferred into the parish.

 Local amenities

 The Cwmyoy area is popular for hillwalking and pony trekking.
 Llanthony Priory, Capel-y-ffin and Gospel Pass are all accessed by passing below Cwmyoy village.

 Cwmyoy also has a small village hall which is run as a registered charity.

 St Martin's Church

-Cwmyoy is best known for St Martin's Church, which has been called the "most crooked church in Great Britain."
-The church is a stone parish church standing on a steep hillside on the east side of the valley and subject to slippage.
-The church chancel has been described as a remarkable example of a "weeping chancel", where the nave represents Christ's body and the deflected chancel his head fallen sideways in death.
-At Cwmyoy not only the axis but the whole chancel slews sideways.
-Hando (1958) calls it "the Church below the Landslide".
+Cwmyoy is best known for St Martin's Church, a stone parish church standing on a steep hillside on the east side of the valley and which has been subject to slippage.
+It has been called the "most crooked church in Great Britain."
+Local historian Fred Hando (1958) calls it "the Church below the Landslide" and describes the chancel as "a remarkable example of a weeping chancel... the nave represents our Lord's body, and the deflected chancel His head fallen sideways in death."
+He notes that the whole chancel, not just its axis, is out of line, suggesting it was intentionally built this way and is not the result of the slippage.